ryonamin/MarlinTutorial/step2/README.md

 	3) `<processor>...</processor>`
 		Describe prameters for each processsor.
-Note that name should be same as the one specifed in `<execute>` tag, and type is the class name of your processor (See line 15 in `SimpleProcessor.cc`).
+Note that name should be same as the one specifed in `<execute>` tag, and type is the class name of your processor (See line 15 in `MyProcessor.cc`).